prateek199/slack-clone/README.md

-Slack Clone using ReactJs and Firebase
+Slack Clone using ReactJs and Firebase android